Frequently Asked Questions

 Where can I learn more about HRIF?

-You can watch the recordings of our recent information sessions, which cover frequently asked questions, how to apply, key dates, and eligibility requirements:
+You can register for the following information sessions, which will cover frequently asked questions, how to apply, key dates, and eligibility requirements:

 Learn more and apply!